shapeyourbits/online-indicator-for-twitch/readme.txt

 Absolutely check out our <a href="https://www.shapeyourbits.co.uk/">website</a>.

 == Changelog ==
+= 1.3.5 =
+* Conforming to more modern WordPress plugin standards.

 = 1.3.4 =
 * While updating the release compatibility did a security audit and improved the escaping of admin variables into the output.
 This was low risk, but on multi-site installations it could have been used by an a admin to try to gain superadmin.